 Award Winning 5amêndoas Restaurant

-Finding a restaurant that is part of an hotel, with a unique character is not common.
+Finding a unique restaurant in an Evora hotel is not common.
 At Vitória Stone Hotel, the 5amêndoas Restaurant has made a name for itself.

 With a focus on local products from the Alentejo region, 5amêndoas Restaurant prioritizes partnerships with small local producers.
 You will find local cheeses, sausages, olive oils, black pork, herbs, wines and much more.